holab-hku/MetaQuad/README.md

 **Column description for BIC_params.csv:**

-- deltaBIC: score of informativeness, higher is better.
-In MetaQuad, a variant can be called as an informative mutation only if the delta BIC is larger than the cutoff value.

-- params1, params2, model1BIC, model2BIC: fitted parameteres for the binomial models.

-- num_samples_minor_cpt: no. of samples in the minor component, can be used to filtering variants that only happens in few samples.
-It can be a tradeoff between true positive and false positive.

-- PASS_cutoff: T/F, whether a mutation passed the delta BIC cutoff.

-- PASS_MINSAMPLES: T/F, whether a mutation passed the minSample.
+- variant_names: Name of variants.

+- num_of_clusters: Predicted number of clusters for a variant.

+- mean_DP, mean_AD: Average AD and DP (respectively) across all samples.

+- number_DP: Number of non-zero DP samples.

 ## Calculation of nucleotide diversity

-Nucleotide diversity can be used to measure the degree of polymorphism within a population.
-Nucleotide diversity can be calculated via nucleotide_diversity_code.R, with R package "vcfR":
+Nucleotide diversity is a measure of the degree of polymorphism within a population.
+To calculate nucleotide diversity, you can use the nucleotide_diversity_code.R script, which requires the R package "vcfR".
+The script should be run as follows:

 ```
 Rscript nucleotide_diversity_code.R cellSNP.cells.vcf.gz BIC_params.csv genome_length.csv